 Stereotactic body radiotherapy (SABR)

 Doctors may also use stereotactic radiotherapy for small, well defined tumours that are deep within the body.
 They are most likely to use it for tumours in the lung, liver or pancreas.
-This used to be called stereotactic body radiotherapy (SBRT) but is now called stereotactic ablative radiotherapy (SABR).
+This type of radiotherapy may be called stereotactic body radiotherapy (SBRT) or stereotactic ablative radiotherapy (SABR).

 This type of radiotherapy uses a different type of radiation beam called a proton beam.
 Protons collect energy as they slow down and travel through the body.
 They then release this energy at their target point – the tumour.
 This means they can give a higher dose of radiation straight to the cancer, but only to a very small area around it.
 So there is less chance of damage to nearby healthy tissue.